Difference Between Adrenalin and Cortisol

 Cortisol is also a hormone produced by the body.

-As the hormone is released by the same Adrenalin glands, it is released in the same locations of the body, leading to similar reactions as a response to the release of the hormone.
+As the same Adrenalin glands release the hormone, it is released in the same locations of the body, leading to similar reactions as a response to the release of the hormone.

-Thus some of the reactions to the release of this hormone are tightening of muscles, an increase of attention, and a feeling of an increase in energy in the body.
+Thus some of the reactions to the release of this hormone are a tightening of muscles, an increase in attention, and a feeling of an increase in energy in the body.

 Along with this, the hormone also suppresses the reproductive drive of the body, digestion, and even the immunity system.